 This extensive course combines reading, lecture, computer-based and on-line learning, significant study time, and practical labs.
 Skills taught include all areas of patient assessment (medical, cardiac, pediatric, and trauma), airway management, splinting, and appropriate interventions.
 This demanding course requires significant reading, computer skills, and participatory effort by the EMT candidate.
 Course is 184-plus hours of classroom training, clinical experience, and field experience.
 After successful completion, the candidate qualifies to challenge the national exam and certification in Illinois.

-Students will complete 16 hours of clinical with at least 10 hours of patient contact hours outside of scheduled class time.
+Students will complete 25 hours of clinical practice with at least 10 hours of patient contact hours outside of the scheduled class time.
 This course is scheduled to be on campus, but may be moved online depending on COVID-19 safety precautions.